phook/Dawn/README.md

 Running the source
 ------------------

-In order to run Dawn you have to install NodeJS.
-Chrome is also needed to host the terminal.

-You might have to npm install some additions, based on the resources used (sorry).
-Later versions is planned to npm install automatically.
+Install NodeJS (needed for server)
+Install Chrome (needed for terminal)

+npm install express
+npm install socket.io

 To run the server and display the terminal, you call launch.bat (windows only for the moment, but should be easy enouch to port - only simple stuff).